syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Worksheet-Management.md

 {% endhighlight %}
 {% endtabs %}

-## Hide and Unhide All Worksheet Tabs
+## Hide or unhide sheet tabs

-SfSpreadsheet provides support to hide and unhide the all worksheet tabs in the workbook using the [ShowSheetTabs](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSpreadsheet.WPF~Syncfusion.UI.Xaml.Spreadsheet.SfSpreadsheet~ShowSheetTabs.html) property.
+Spreadsheet provides support to hide and unhide the all worksheet tabs in the workbook using the [ShowSheetTabs](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSpreadsheet.WPF~Syncfusion.UI.Xaml.Spreadsheet.SfSpreadsheet~ShowSheetTabs.html) property.
 The Default value is `true`.

 {% tabs %}
 {% highlight c# %}